No King But A King After God’s Own Heart

 Email – fromthebackporchintexas@gmail.com

-This Bible study was presented to the Agape Life Bible Study Class of the First Baptist Church in Brenham, Texas, on Sunday, February 25, 2023.
-It is part of a series of Bible study sessions entitled Living the Agape Life – a Bible study curriculum developed by Bob Young with input from the members of the Agape Life Class.
-Handouts with slide content can be requested at: fromthebackporchintexas@gmail.com .
+This Bible study was presented to the Agape Life Bible Study Class of the First Baptist Church in Brenham, Texas, on Sunday, September 28, 2025.
+It is part of a series in a Bible study curriculum called Connect 360, published by the GC2 Press of the Baptist General Convention of Texas.
+The overall title of the current set of lessons is How Great Is Our God: Passing the Faith Along.
+You can find print and digital versions of this series online at https://gc2press.org/how-great-is-our-god-old-testament-digital-study-guide/.
+Handouts with class presentation content can be requested at: fromthebackporchintexas@gmail.com .
+Handouts are also available at: fromthebackporch.org .

 Website – FromTheBackPorch.org